-Portland Transportation administers the carpool parking permit program in order to improve access to the Central City and reduce the number of single-occupant vehicles throughout the metropolitan area.
+The Portland Bureau of Transportation administers the on-street carpool parking program in order to improve access to the Central City and reduce the number of single-occupancy vehicles throughout the metropolitan area.
 Eligible carpoolers may purchase monthly permits.
 We are not accepting new applications at this time.

 Carpoolers must live outside the eligibility zone.
 Carpoolers must work or go to school within the district that they are carpooling to.
 See map of eligibility zone and districts here.

 - All members of the carpool must commute together and place of employment must be in to the Downtown Meter District or the Lloyd Meter District at least four days each week, both ways.
 The commute route must make common sense, and the carpool members must share at least 50% of the commute route together.

 - Carpool members must be 14 years and older.
 All carpoolers must be Licensed Drivers (not required for students under 18)